apnadkarni/blt/doc/combotree.rst

   **-textvariable** *varName*
-    Specifies the name of a global TCL variable that will be set to the label of the selected item.
+    Specifies the name of a global TCL variable that will be set to the label of the selected entry.
 If *varName* is "", no variable is used.
 The default is "".

   **-tree** *treeName*